 Recovering deleted digital photos is normally a fairly straightforward process and, unless you’ve continued to use the device and overwritten the files, your photos should be still on the hard drive and available for recovery.

-It is critical to shut down the device completely as soon as you realize you need the photos back.
+It is critical to shut down the device completely as soon as you realise you need the photos back.
 If you have an SSD, the longer a device is left running, the higher chance the data will be zeroed out (this is due to the trim function) and you risk making the deletion permanent.
-If your device is HDD based, ongoing usage of the device will eventually overwrite the deleted files, also rendering the loss permanent.
+If you have a HDD, ongoing usage of the device will eventually overwrite the deleted files, also rendering the loss permanent.

-The scanning software will recognize a signature of 8-10 characters that identifies the file type.
-The drive continues the scan and will then recognize the signature for the next file; this allows the software to identify all the data held between these two signatures as belonging to the same file and is then able to reconstruct the deleted file.
+The data recovery software will recognise a signature of 8-10 characters that identifies the file type.
+The drive continues the scan and will then recognise the signature for the next file; this allows the software to identify all the data held between these two signatures as belonging to the same file and is then able to reconstruct the deleted file.

 No matter the file type or the device where it is stored, your photos should still be recoverable – provided they have not been overwritten.